alasca-association/tarook/docs/concepts/cluster-repository.rst

 -  ``etc/`` holds credentials and cluster-specific files generated during creation of the cluster.
-   Nearly all credentials are managed by an Hashicorp vault instance though.
+   Though nearly all credentials are managed by an instance of Hashicorp Vault.

 -  ``k8s-custom/`` is an optional directory representing the :doc:`custom layer </concepts/abstraction-layers>`.
 It is the basic